Online Resources

 These Youtube pages are full of videos to see how to perform certain exercises.
 I should also mention that exercise names may differ between each page.

-All Things Gym: Gregor posts A LOT of finds from all over the web.
+All Things Gym: Gregor posts many finds from all over the internet.
 There's a ton of content related to various types of weightlifting.

 Boris Bachmann: Boris knows how to deliver quality content and consistently gives food for thought.
 Be sure to check out his Youtube channel on squatting here.

-Carter Schoffer: He has an extensive background in program design and nutrition and has been very helpful to me.
+Carter Schoffer: He has an extensive background in program design and nutrition and has been personally very helpful enlightening me on program design.

 Dave Draper Iron Online: Great website full of articles and a friendly forum.